kbilsted/ReassureTest.Net/README.md

 # 6. Data projection

 To simplify the output of an object graph, it is possible to change the value or fields - or even filtering them away.
-For example, for most tests, reassuring *auditing* fields may be more in the way than providing value.
+For example, for most tests, reassuring *auditing* fields may be more of a hinderance than providing value.

 ## 6.1 Simplify rich domain models